ansys/pyscadeone/doc/source/api/svc/navigation/visitor.rst

 .. _visitor: https://en.wikipedia.org/wiki/Visitor_pattern

-The `visitor`_ pattern allows for a traversal of a data structure without changing the data structure itself.
-Thus, several algorithms can be applied to the same data structure.
+The Swan model *visitor* implements a pattern to visit each object built from a Swan model.
+The visitor is responsible for traversing the tree of the built Swan objects.
+To perform this traversal, the visitor implements a method called ``visit``.
+This method is invoked for each object to be visited.
+Then, the appropriate ``visit_<SwanClass>`` method is called for the object, and the process is recursively repeated for each property of the object.

-The Swan visitor implements that pattern with a class which methods to visit each Swan object.
-T he visitor is therefore responsible for the traversal.
-The visitor by itself does nothing but traversing the tree.
-To implement an algorithm, one needs to derive the visitor class and override all or some of the methods.
+The default visitor only traverses the tree without performing any additional operations.
+To implement an algorithm, one must derive a visitor class and override all or some of the methods.

+This visitor is derived from the `visitor`_ pattern, which allows for the traversal of a data structure.
+However, unlike the `visitor`_ pattern, where the traversal is performed by the object itself, the Swan model visitor handles the traversal process.

-The advantage of that visitor is that the traversal can be controlled by a derived visitor class, instead of the ``accept`` method as in the `visitor`_ pattern.
+The advantage of the Swan model visitor is that the traversal can be controlled by a derived visitor class, instead of the ``accept`` method as in the `visitor`_ pattern.

 For a complete code example, see :ref:`ref_visitor_example`.